UVA-DSA/DKEC/README.md

     - is_test: True when testing, False when training
   - wandb
     - enable: True if you use wandb to check training curves
     - entity: your wandb account name
+Use `DKEC-CNN.json` to train the DKEC on multi-filter CNN backbones; Use `DKEC-GatorTron.json` to tran DKEC on GatorTron backbones.

 ### Slurm
 This section specifies the terminal commands
 - Cluster: you can run the project with slurm, go to the slurm folder and run with `sbatch whichname.slurm`
-- Local machine: `python main.py ./config/whichname.json`
+- Local machine: `python main.py config/whichname.json`

 [//]: # (### Citation)